 A model to understand capability

-A model to understand capability in Victoria has been in development in the emergency management sector since 2015.
-It is based on the United States’ National Preparedness Goal.
+A model to understand Victoria’s emergency management capability has been in use since 2015.
+It is based on the United States’ National Preparedness Goal .

 Emergency Management Capability Blueprint 2015-2025